walmartlabs/concord-website/docs/api/secret.md

 ### Example: Generate a new Key Pair

-As default `admin` user, on a default installation, you can generate a new key pair using a valid authorization token as follows:
+You can create a new key pair that is signed by the Concord server as follows:

 ```
-curl -H "Authorization: auBy4eDWrKWsyhiDp3AQiw" \
+curl -u myusername \
 -F name=myKey \
 -F type=key_pair \
 https://concord.example.com/api/v1/org/Default/secret
 ```

-The server generates the new key pair and returns the public key:
+After successful authentication with the provided prompted password, the server generates the new key pair and returns the public key:

 ```
 {